alexmkio/alexmkio/README.md

 ![](https://img.shields.io/badge/Skill-Github-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)

 ## Thanks for stopping by
-:wave:&nbsp;Hi, I'm Alex!
+:wave: Hi, I'm Alex!

 #### My story
-- Introduced to programming when I was 14 years old -- I always thought that a career in tech was likely but had trouble seeing a path through all the noise.
+Introduced to programming when I was 14 years old -- I always thought that a career in tech was likely but had trouble seeing a path through all the noise.
 I took a circuitous route that led to a life supporting retail stores and clinical laboratories in management roles before finally landing at [Turing School of Software and Design](https://turing.io/).

 Today I look forward to combining the skills I’ve acquired in managing nearly every business I’ve worked for and my newly obtained programming skills.
 I'm a passionate and energetic software engineer who thrives on problem solving and creating holistic career experiences for those around me.